Easy flight, home by eleven thirty, Mrs. Pearson calls, Katya answers, “551389.”

 “Sister and I, not the others, we have not introduced them to it.
 We are also telepathic.”

 “Dead now I’m afraid.
 Which brings me to another point.
 Qi can be transmitted mind to mind.
 Takes a skilled expert with many years of training.
 It is painful at first, it must go very slowly.
 What happens with Shadows is greed for more faster.
 The mind breaks, a brutal kind of psychopathy results.
 What is meant for healing, energy and focus becomes a tool for mental manipulation.
 If you encounter a Shadow, they may sense your intent and will try and access your mind.
-Developed qi skill is the only thing that prevents it.
+Developed qi skill is the only thing that blocks it.
 The good news is they can’t keep it up for long.
 They have to be in the presence of the controlled as well, within ten or twelve feet to take a mind, fifteen or twenty yards to sense your intent, good, bad or neutral.”

-“And Shadows can deliver blows using qi only, they don’t need to physically touch you.
+“Another thing, Shadows can deliver blows using qi only, they don’t need to physically touch you.
 Fighting them isn’t a matter of going head to head.
 The better ones are also telekinetic, you will find yourself dodging physical objects that nobody threw.
 Approach carefully.”

 “We will be cautious.”